Last updated: November 17th, 2020

-In this post we will share how to set up your account, easy and fast, as well as guide you through the testing process.
+In this post, we will share how to quickly and easily set up your account, as well as guide you through the testing process.

-Let’s go through the basic steps first and then dive deeper into all Mailtrap features.
+Let’s go through the basic steps first and then dive deeper into all of Mailtrap’s features.

 First steps with the basic Mailtrap functionality

-All you need to do is just set Mailtrap as an SMTP server for your application, following four easy steps described below.
-Once you’ve logged in to your account, you will get to the home page:
+All you need to do is just set Mailtrap as an SMTP server for your application, following the easy steps described below.
+Once you’ve logged in to your account for the first time, you will be redirected to My Inbox.

-Mailtrap offers an extensive list of integrations, including Ruby, Python, PHP, Node.js, Java, Scala and C# modules and frameworks.
-Choose your preferred option to see an example of how to integrate Mailtrap into your application:
+Option 1: Copy an integration sample.
+Mailtrap offers an extensive list of integrations, including Ruby, Python, PHP, Node.js, Java, Scala, and C# modules and frameworks.
+Choose your preferred option from the Integrations section:

 Tip: each Mailtrap inbox has its own SMTP/POP3 server credentials.
 You can reset them any time you need.

-STEP #3: Configure your development environment with appropriate Mailtrap settings and send your first test message.
+Paste the credentials/configuration to your email script in the development environment and send your first test message.

-STEP #4: Go back to your inbox and see that message sent by your application is immediately caught and appears there:
+Go back to your inbox and see that the message sent by your application is immediately caught and appears there: